📷 L-R: Madlyn Berthiaume, Laura Morrill, Pauline Beaudry and Sue Yvon volunteer at Sacred Heart flea market.

 “Seaver would be smiling that his name is in the news again,” Berthiaume says after relating a few stories from Rice’s books.
 The tales relate acts of generosity among Southbridge residents, a moving vocal performance from a man in tattered clothing and other stories of New England life.

 Long-term volunteers Susan Grandone and Jeanne Arsenault were also on hand Saturday.
-Grandone was the market’s expert in jewelry repair and fine collectibles.
+Grandone was the market’s expert in jewelry repair and fine collectibles like this french cross necklace.
 Another volunteer said of Arsenault that “her gift is listening to people and hearing their stories.”

 Definitive information is not yet available about the buyer of the property or its future use; the property is only publicly listed as under agreement.
 Some speculate that the property might become apartments or serve other commercial uses.
 In June 2017, students at the Thayer School of Engineering at Dartmouth College published a paper which listed possible modern uses for the property.
 The ambitious plan described a performance hall, restaurant, brewery, greenhouse and bakery, all in operation on the same parcel.